dancsalo/dancsalo.github.io/_posts/2017-08-14-dimension.markdown

 layout: post
 comments: true
 title:  "High-Dimensional, Imbalanced Datasets for Classification"
-excerpt: "PCA, SVD, and t-SNE can work wonders when working with complex datasets."
+excerpt: "PCA, SVD, and t-SNE can work wonders when wrangling with complex datasets."
 date:   2017-08-14 12:00:00
 mathjax: true
 ---
+**Check out the [Jupyter Notebook](https://github.com/dancsalo/dancsalo.github.io/blob/master/assets/dimension/dim_reduce.ipynb) associated with this post!**

-The task of classification involves assigning every sample in a dataset to a specific category (or multiple categories), such as designating incoming emails as spam or not spam or labeling an image with its [ImageNet](http://www.image-net.org/challenges/LSVRC/) category.
-An imbalanced dataset means that the classes are not represented equally by the data, such as a 75:1 ratio between legitimate and spam emails.
-A high-dimensional dataset means each sample contains many dimensions, such as mammograms or large corpus of documents.
+The task of classification involves assigning every sample in a dataset to a specific category (or multiple categories), such as designating incoming emails as spam or not spam or labeling an image from the internet with its [ImageNet](http://www.image-net.org/challenges/LSVRC/) category.
+An imbalanced dataset means that the classes are not represented equally by the data, such as a 75:1 ratio between mammograms of normal breast tissue and those containing cancerous tumors.
+A high-dimensional dataset means each sample contains many dimensions, such as mass spectrometry data or a large corpus of documents.

-In this blog post, we will investigate how dimensionality reduction can facilitate the training of a machine learning classification algorithm on a high-dimensional, imbalanced dataset.
-For tips and tricks specific to dealing with class imbalance, check out this [blog post](http://machinelearningmastery.com/tactics-to-combat-imbalanced-classes-in-your-machine-learning-dataset/).
+In this blog post, we will investigate how dimensionality reduction can facilitate the classification of a high-dimensional, imbalanced dataset.
+For tips and tricks specific to class imbalance, check out this [blog post](http://machinelearningmastery.com/tactics-to-combat-imbalanced-classes-in-your-machine-learning-dataset/).

-In this paper, we will use a grayscale handwritten digits dataset, referred to as [MNIST](https://www.tensorflow.org/get_started/mnist/beginners), which contains 55,0000 training images and 10,000 testing images and is a subset of a larger dataset produced by [NIST](https://www.nist.gov/).
+We will be working with a grayscale handwritten digits dataset, referred to as [MNIST](https://www.tensorflow.org/get_started/mnist/beginners), which contains 55,0000 training images and 10,000 testing images and is a subset of a larger dataset produced by [NIST](https://www.nist.gov/).
 Each image is 28 x 28 or 784-dimensional.
 We will consider the task of classifying fours and fives but will only include 50 fives from the dataset to simulate class imbalance.

 <div class="imgcap">